Open Cluster NGC 654

 History

 The open cluster NGC 654 was discovered by William Herschel on 3 November 1787 and listed as VII 46.
-He noted: «A small cluster of pretty large stars, pretty rich.» [464] John Herschel described listed the cluster as h 145 and noted on 5 October 1829: "A fine rich cluster; stars 11...14m; 3' dia; irreg fig; place that of the most compressed part; one star 6.7 mag, south-following the center, is ruddy.» [466]
+He noted: «A small cluster of pretty large stars, pretty rich.» [464] John Herschel described listed the cluster as h 145 and noted on 5 October 1829: "A fine rich cluster; stars 11...14m; 3' dia; irreg fig; place that of the most compressed part; one star 6.7 mag, south-following the centre, is ruddy.» [466]

 In 1962 Beverly T. Lynds published her «Catalogue of Dark Nebulae» that she found on photo plates of the «National Geographic Palomar Observatory Sky Atlas».
 She identified a dark elongated cloud north of the cluster and assigned the designations LDN 1332, LDN 1334 and LDN 1337 to the densest patches.
 [473]